-Freelance writer and editor, formerly of Lonely Planet and Airbnb.
-Travel, food, outdoors, hiking, science, sustainability, green tech, climate, nature, botany, California and the Western US, islands.
+Writer and editor, co-founder of The Statesider US Travel Newsletter.
+Formerly of Lonely Planet and Airbnb.
+Travel, food, outdoors, science, sustainability, green tech, climate, nature, botany.

 Many rural towns in California once had small Chinatowns; Locke is unique in that it’s nothing but Chinatown.